zihzhan/microsoft-graph-docs/api-reference/beta/api/printservice-get.md

 Do not supply a request body for this method.
 ## Response
 If successful, this method returns a `200 OK` response code and [printService](../resources/printservice.md) object in the response body.

+If the user's Azure AD tenant is not enrolled in a Universal Print subscription, this method returns a `403 Forbidden` response code.
 ## Example
 ##### Request
 The following is an example of the request.